The Top 4 Hair-Colour Trends That Will Rule 2020

-Of the not-so-fun adult appointments to check off your list before the new year (a physical, teeth cleaning, a trip to the post office to renew your passport...), the most exciting one to block into your iCal has to be a few hours at the hair salon with your colourist.
+Of the not-so-fun adult appointments to check off your list before the new year (the doctors, a teeth cleaning, a trip to renew your passport...), the most exciting one to block into your iCal has to be a few hours at the hair salon with your colourist.

 Once your appointment is booked, it's time to decide exactly what you're going to ask for — because the new year calls for a fresh change, and a few simple highlights just won't do.
 The best way to start your planning?
 With an inside peek at the biggest colour trend predictions for 2020.